NIT-Administrative-Systems/AS-CloudDocs/iac/terraform-concepts.md

 # Terraform
 Infrastructure as Code (IaC) is a way to define what resources & configuration you need to run an application.
 These declarations can then be stored in git.
 This approach eliminates the potential for human error when setting up multiple servers & configuration drift between environments.

+All cloud resources in the prod & nonprod environments must be created as IaC, and account permissions will reflect this policy.

 [Terraform](https://www.terraform.io/) is the vendor-agnostic IaC tool that Administrative Systems uses.
 When you write your IaC, terraform will determine which service providers you need and will automatically download the appropriate [provider drivers](https://www.terraform.io/docs/providers/index.html).

 For the most part, AS developers will only need to be concerned with the [AWS provider](https://www.terraform.io/docs/providers/aws/index.html).
 But if the need arises, you can use terraform to build infrastructure for one app across several cloud vendors.